 - Can be noisy

-- bouldering
+- Climbing

-- Substation in Brixton is my favourite
+- Substation in Brixton is my favourite, costs £16 with shoe hire for a student off-peak

 - Arch Climbing Wall at Surrey Quays and Bermondsey (the latter is bigger)